-At the time The Debtors' Amended Plan was not accompanied by an amended disclosure statement, and it was not until April 26, 2024 that the Debtors filed an amended version of filing the Debtors' Plan, on January 23, 2024 Initial Disclosure Statement [Docket No. 621] (the "Debtors' Amended Disclosure Statement").
+The Debtors' Amended Plan was not accompanied by an amended disclosure statement, and it was not until April 26, 2024 that the Debtors filed an amended version of the Debtors' Initial Disclosure Statement [Docket No. 621] (the "Debtors' Amended Disclosure Statement").